mathew-fritz/predicting-house-prices/README.md

 # Results
 - The initial accuracy of the model was approximately 57%.
 - Once additional variables (yearly ratios) were added, the accuracy of the model improved to 66%, a 9% increase.
-- The most imporant variables to the model were adjusted price and value (ZHVI).
+- The most important variables to the model were adjusted price and value (ZHVI).

 # Ways to improve the model
 - Try different algorithm types (such as support vector machine or decision tree).